 By investigating the Messianic prophecies in the Old Testament, we find that hundreds of prophecies were all fulfilled in the life of one individual — Yeshua of Nazareth.
 Speaking of eight key prophecies, Peter Stoner, a mathematician, points out, "We find that the chance that any man might have lived down to the present time and fulfilled eight of the prophecies is one in 100,000,000,000,000,000" (Science Speaks, Moody Press).
 And the probability of any one man fulfilling all of these hundreds of prophecies is a number too large to write down.
 He also discussed the probabilities of Yeshua fulfilling 48 prophecies being fulfilled in one person is the incredible number 10^157!

-Let's not forget also, that Yeshua has fulfilled the first four of the seven Biblical feasts - feasts which most traditional Jews simply repeat by rote, with no comprehension of their true meaning: Passover (Pesach), Unleavened Bread (Hag HaMatzot), Firstfruits (Yom HaBikkurim), and the Feast of Weeks (Shavuot).
+Let's not forget also, that Yeshua has fulfilled the first four of the seven Biblical feasts - feasts which most Jews simply repeat by rote, with no comprehension of their true meaning: Passover (Pesach), Unleavened Bread (Hag HaMatzot), Firstfruits (Yom HaBikkurim), and the Feast of Weeks (Shavuot).

 The first three major events for believers in Yeshua - His death, burial and resurrection - fell EXACTLY on the first three feasts, and the symbolism of the feasts appears to be beyond coincidence:

-If the first four major events of the "New Testament Church" happened on the first four Jewish feasts, the next big event should fall on the next scheduled feast - the Feast of Trumpets or Rosh Hashanah.
+If the first four major events of the "New Testament" theology happened on the first four Jewish feasts, the next big event should fall on the next scheduled feast - the Feast of Trumpets or Rosh Hashanah.
 Again the symbolism is seemingly beyond coincidence as this is to be a day of regathering and rejoicing.
+So, perhaps the "Rapture" will occur on Rosh Hashanah - the Feast of Trumpets?

 All of these things happened.
 In fact, they happened twice, once after many people had turned away from God, and once after Yeshua had been rejected by many people as God's anointed Messiah.